 When it comes to making home renovations, it's important to work with an independent insurance agent before getting started.
 These professionals can help you ensure that your renovations won't negatively affect your home insurance policy or coverage.
 For example, adding a swimming pool or other high-risk feature to your home could cause your insurance premiums to rise.
 An independent insurance agent can review your current policy and let you know what changes may be necessary to keep your home protected while you make the changes you want.
 By consulting with an independent insurance agent before beginning your renovations, you can rest easy knowing you're taking all the necessary precautions to protect your home and your investment.

 Once you know what your budget is, start researching design ideas for your renovation.
 Look through magazines and websites for inspiration, or visit showrooms or model homes in person if possible.
 This will help give you a better idea of what kind of look and feel you want for your space and help inform decisions about materials, colors, finishes, and more.
-After gathering ideas from various sources, create plans for how you want the renovation process to go from start to finish--this includes timelines for completion dates as well as detailed plans about which areas need work and how many people should be involved in the process.
+If you’re considering updating your heating system as part of your renovation, cheap electric radiators are an affordable and efficient option.
+After gathering deas from various sources, create plans for how you want the renovation process to go from start to finish–this includes timelines for completion dates as well as detailed plans about which areas need work and how many people should be involved in the process.

 Unless you’re experienced with DIY projects (and even then), it's important to hire professionals who are knowledgeable about home renovations so they can ensure that everything is done correctly the first time around.
 Hiring professionals will also save time in the long run because they know exactly what needs to be done and when—no need to worry about making costly mistakes due to inexperience!
 Make sure all contractors carry insurance so that you're covered if something goes wrong during the course of the project; this way any potential liabilities are taken care of quickly without any hassle or worry on your part.